Automotive Dc-Dc Converter Market Size and Share

 • April 2025: Navitas has announced that its high-power GaNSafe™ ICs have received automotive qualification.
 These high-power GaNSafe ICs are now primed for production in electric vehicles (EVs), offering unmatched power density and efficiency, particularly for on-board chargers (OBCs) and HV-LV DC-DC converter applications.

-• January 2025: Forvia HELLA chose Infineon’s CoolSiC Automotive MOSFET 1200 V for its next-generation 800 V DC-DC charging solution.
+• January 2025: Forvia HELLA has selected Infineon's CoolSiC Automotive MOSFET 1200 V for its upcoming 800 V DC-DC charging solution, aiming to enhance efficiency and performance in next-generation electric vehicle charging systems.

 Table of Contents for Automotive Dc-Dc Converter Industry Report